openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 top right of each chart or metric.

 .. image:: images/tip_on_mouseover.png
- :alt: The Active Students Last Week metric with the tip "Students who visited
+ :alt: The Active Students Last Week metric with the tooltip "Students who
-       at least one page in the course content" showing.
+       visited at least one page in the course content" showing.

 This guide is intended to offer more complete information about the data that edX Insights presents.